 This intensive, six-week program taught in New York City is directed by C. Evan Stewart, one of America's most distinguished lawyers.

-- a four-credit course, "Introduction to the American Legal System," taught using the Socratic method used at most U.S. law schools;
+- a four-credit course, The American Legal System, taught using the Socratic method used at most U.S. law schools;

 - a limited number of selective internship placements at law firms or in the legal department of a corporation, government agency, or nonprofit organization; and

 - the opportunity to explore the law and culture of New York City.